 The health of individuals and populations depends greatly on where and how people live in the world.
 Access to quality health care, information about disease prevention and the environmental impact on health vary widely around the world.
 Global stability depends on the reduction of these and other health disparities.

 Bass Connections in Global Health supports students and faculty working to address health disparities worldwide – including in the U.S. – through an integrated suite of education programs and activities on campus and in the field.
 Recognizing that a sustained comprehension of global health can come only through immersive experiences and collaboration with community partners, Bass Connections in Global Health offers opportunities for students – undergraduate through doctoral – to participate in coursework, experiential learning and field projects to find solutions to local and international health disparities.

-The Student Research Training Program is an intensive experiential learning program that engages second- and third-year undergraduates in the development, implementation and assessment of a community-based global health project.
+The Student Research Training summer program engages second- and third-year undergraduates in the development, implementation and assessment of a community-based global health project.